-Mazinbiige Indigenous Graphic Novels Collection was developed by the first Indigenous Library Services Librarian, Camille Callison, and is located in the Reserve area at Elizabeth Dafoe Library, will provide students with an unconventional way to explore Indigenous stories and combat stereotypes.
+Mazinbiige Indigenous Graphic Novels Collection was developed by the first Indigenous Library Services Librarian, Camille Callison, and is located in the Reserve area at Elizabeth Dafoe Library.
+The collection provides students with an unconventional way to explore Indigenous stories and combat stereotypes.

 The Mazinbiige Indigenous Graphic Novel poster is of Kagagi from the comic Kagagi: The Raven illustrated by Jay Odjick, a writer and artist from the Kitigan Zibi Anishinabeg community.
 Jay worked as a producer, designer and writer on the animated television series based on Kagagi which aired on APTN.